csulak/node/README.md

 # Mongo branch

+- Make sure to have an Mongo DB instance running on the specified port

+- Check the [app.module.ts](https://github.com/csulak/node/blob/Mongo-TypeOrm/src/app.module.ts) file, on import you can see **MongooseModule** and their specific configurations

 - [Here](https://www.youtube.com/watch?v=JTvGImRESzg&ab_channel=ATOM) you have a basic tutorial of how to install Mongo DB on linux

 # Running the app